 E-resources are also a key part of doing research.
 More and more databases, government data, and journal articles are available online and are accessible off campus as well.
 We can show you how to quickly access and search these databases and other resources to make your research a bit easier.

-If you have questions or need assistance in using the library, please do not hesitate to ask at the Research Help Desk.
-Reference staff are available to help you identify information and can show you, step by step, how to find books and other materials.
+If you have questions or need assistance in using the library, please do not hesitate to ask.
+Library staff are available to help you identify information and can show you, step by step, how to find books and other materials.

 Finding Items in the Library

 You can find books and journals on the shelves in the Library.
 They are arranged according to their call numbers in alphabetical and numerical order.
 The Library catalogue lists key information you need to actually find the book: the call number, location (for example, books starting with the letter A through L are on the 3rd Floor, M through Z are on the 4th Floor), and if the book is available or on loan.